Arsenal manager Arsene Wenger has insisted the club have benefitted Alex Song's career after agreeing a £15 million move to Barcelona.

 The midfielder follows captain Robin van Persie out of the Emirates with the Cameroon international due to have a medical in Spain on Monday.

 Speaking after Arsenal’s 0-0 draw with Sunderland in their opening Premier League fixture, Wenger highlighted the influence the Gunners had on Song and also hinted that his team could make further signings before the close of the transfer window.

-"He’s another good player that leaves us and there are two things you feel, always that you did your job, that we take these boys at 17 years of age and we’ve influenced their career in a positive way.
+"He’s another good player that leaves us and there’s two things you feel always that you did your job, that we take these boys at 17 years of age and we’ve influenced their career in a positive way.

 Arsenal have been heavily linked with a loan move for Real Madrid midfielder Nuri Sahin, with Liverpool also reportedly interested in the Turkey international.